 Network protocol analysis within a security test context is one of the tools best features.

-4) Metasploit: This framework is also open source and allows users with both development, testing as well as exploit code features.
+4) Metasploit: This framework is also open source and allow users with both development, testing as well as exploit code features.
 This is one of the best known and well used penetration testing and exploit development tools.
 Metasploit is also great for searching vulnerabilities.

 5) nsiqcppstyle: The tool is amazing for coding style checks within C/C++ code.